 Amrish Puri died following a brain haemorrhage on 12 January 2005.
 His condition required frequent removal of the blood accumulated in the cerebral region of the brain.

 Amrish Puri had slipped into coma shortly before his death on 12 January, 2005.
 In a career spanning over three decades, the veteran actor starred in over 200 films.

 We miss you Amrish ji!

-On the 86th birth anniversary of the legendary Bollywood actor Amrish Puri, we remember the iconic villain by presenting some interesting facts about him and pictures you may have not seen before
+On the death anniversary of the legendary Bollywood actor Amrish Puri, we remember the iconic actor by presenting some interesting facts about him and pictures you may have not seen before

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.